Questions and considerations to address before implementing a private cellular network

 Establishing a proper set of key performance indicators (KPIs) is key to justifying future investments in private enterprise 5G or LTE.
 KPIs may include processing and production speeds, network uptime, reductions in man hours, improved data expenditures, etc.

-Technical questions to consider when selecting a PCN solution
+Technical questions to consider when selecting a private cellular solution

-A PCN is a tailor-made network solution.
-Here are the questions to address when selecting the equipment, data plans, and partners needed to implement a Private LTE or 5G network.
+A private cellular network is a tailor-made network solution.
+Here are the questions to address when selecting the equipment, data plans, and partners needed to implement a private 5G or LTE network.

 Are any areas of your business difficult to reach with Wi-Fi alone?